The Club meets every 2nd Tuesday of the month at the Notting Hill Hotel on Ferntree Gully Road.

 The club held their meetings at several pubs in Melbourne’s East during the nineties, moving from one pub to another for various reasons until in 2001 it found a permanent home at the “Notting Hill Hotel” in Ferntree Gully Road, Notting Hill.
 This fine establishment is a Melbourne icon and the club is proud to call it home.

-The club was formed so that coupe enthusiasts could meet other coupe owners, talk about their cars and share information and ideas that related to their common interest.
+The club exists so that coupe enthusiasts can meet other coupe owners, talk about their cars and share information and ideas that relate to their common interest.
 The cars of interest being XA to XC coupes, Superbirds, John Goss Specials, Falcon Cobras and the prestigious Landau.
-Members meet at the Notting Hill Hotel on the second Wednesday of each month at 8pm.
 Non-members are welcome to attend the meeting as long as they have a coupe, plan to buy a coupe or they have an interest in coupes.
 Aside from the monthly meetings, an activity or run is organised at least once a month so that the cars can emerge from their garage and stretch their legs.
-Typical shows include “All Ford Day” at Geelong, the “Shannons Classic Australian car show” at Flemington and the clubs own show day at Caribbean Gardens in Scoresby.
-The club also participates in motor sport events at Sandown, the “Six Hour” at Philip Island and organises its own track day at Winton Raceway later in the year.
-Of course, the one activity that everyone enjoys is a cruise in the country including a BBQ lunch before returning home.
+Some club members participate in motor sport events at Sandown, Philip Island and Winton Raceway.

 In 2007, the club undertook a major event at Echuca in Northern Victoria to celebrate the 30th anniversary of the legendary 1-2 at Bathurst.
 Due to the popularity of the 2007 event, the club decided to organise another event in 2009.
-Special guest speakers at Echuca have included John Goss, former Ford designer Wayne Draper, and racing legend Murray Carter who has since become the clubs No1 member.
-At this year’s event, we will have drag racing legend, Ben Gatt and his awesome XA in attendance both at Heathcote on the Saturday and as a guest speaker on the Sunday evening.
-The first two events attracted around eighty coupes and this year should be no exception.
+Special guest speakers at Echuca have included John Goss, former Ford designer Wayne Draper, and racing legend Murray Carter who has since become the clubs patron.
+Allan Moffat, Fred Gibson, John French and Kevin Bartlett have also been guests at the biennial event.